Ryan-Martin22/The-Cocktail-Lab/README.md

 * Imagery
     - Imagery is essential.
 The landing page image is designed to be eye catching and illict and element of desire for a cocktail, thus ensuring the user stays engages with the website.
     - The colour profile of the images is warm to ensure it goes with the overall colour palette of the webpage

+## Technologies Used

+### Languages Used

+* HtML5
+* CSS

+### Frameworks, Libraries and Programs Used

+1. Bootstrap
+   - Bootstrap was used to assist with the responsiveness and styling of the website.

+2. Google Fonts
+    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.

+3. Font Awesome
+    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

+4. Pexels
+     - Pexels was used to get the stock photos that are visible throughout the project.